Rough Potential Recovery in the Plane: Introduction

 In Section~\ref{sharp}, we will prove that this is sharp in the sense of the following theorem.
 Note that even though there is divergence on a set of full Hausdorff dimension when $s<1/2$, the dimension of the divergence set is bounded above by $3/2$ when $s\ge 1/2$.

 \begin{thm} Let $s<1/2$.
 Then there exists a potential $V\in {H}^s$, supported in $\Omega$, for which

 \end{thm}

-Bl{\aa}sten \cite{Blastenpp} proved that potentials in $H^s$ with $s>0$ are uniquely determined by the { DN} map.
+Bl{\aa}sten \cite{Blastenpp} proved that potentials in $H^s$ with $s>0$ are uniquely determined by the { DN} map (see also \cite{IY} for uniqueness with $L^p$-potentials, $p>2$).
 It is a curious phenomenon that, within the Bukhgeim approach, uniqueness and reconstruction have different smoothness barriers.

 The { DN} map $\Lambda_{V-\kappa^2}$ can be recovered from the scattering amplitude at a fixed energy $\kappa^2>0$ (see the appendix), from which we are able to recover the potential $V-\kappa^2\chi_\Omega$ rather than $V$.
 We are free to choose the domain~$\Omega$.
 Taking $\Omega$ to be a square, we obtain the following recovery formula.
 Here $U_{k,x}$ are Bukhgeim solutions which solve $\Delta u= (V -\kappa^2)u$ in $\Omega$.